reactjs/react.dev/content/docs/hooks-reference.md

 `useCallback(fn, inputs)` is equivalent to `useMemo(() => fn, inputs)`.

-By default, if no inputs argument is passed in, the callback will not be memoized.
-Pass an empty array as inputs if you would like to memoize the callback for the lifetime of the component.
+By default, if no `inputs` argument is passed in, the callback does not get memoized.
+Pass an empty array as `inputs` if you would like to memoize the callback for the lifetime of the component.

 > Note
 >